nus-cs2103-AY2021S2/tp/docs/UserGuide.md

      C
 ```

+### Reminder Tracker
+This features allows tutees to track and manage reminders on a daily basis.
+This is exceptionally helpful if the reminders are related to the tuition or tutor itself such as setting a reminder to pay tuition fee for a particular tutor.

+Attributes / Parameters:
+* Description
+* Reminder Date

 #### Adding a reminder : `add_reminder`

 Adds a reminder with description and reminder date specified by the user.<br>